 What would you say to them now?
 I wish I had asked Mrs Hendricks about bmi and about what kind of havoc messing with pills and laxatives and erratic eating habits and starvation diets would have on me in my future ( the me today)

 Is there any kind of insight into the path you are on now?
 Funnily enough, I’m going through the training process to open up a peer- led Eating disorder recovery and support group where I live.

 MESSAGE: It’s good to be a giver in life.
 You never know what you are going to ‘take’ from the experience away with you.

 (IMAGES SOURCED FROM GOOGLE IMAGES)

-Posted on Mar 1, 2016, in Uncategorized and tagged Life Celebrations, The art of Happiness, writing.
+Posted on Mar 1, 2016, in Uncategorized and tagged The art of Happiness, UNCATAGORISED.
 Bookmark the permalink.
 16 Comments.